EXECUTIVE BOARD

 Vice President (Nepal) - Yubaraj Sangroula

-Professor Yubaraj Sangroula is Executive Director
+Prof. Yubaraj Sangroula is Executive Director

 of Kathmandu School of Law, Nepal, since 2000.
 Currently Dr.